bradcrc/now-playing-card/README.md

-**PLEASE NOTE: The HASS 110 update to Picture Elements card breaks this and other custom cards.
-It is currently only working in picture elements versions prior to .110 !!!
-This card still works fine outside of picture elements as a standalone custom card.**
+**PLEASE NOTE: The HASS 110 update to Picture Elements card breaks this and other custom cards. .110.2 reportedly fixes this**

 Custom card for [Home Assistant](https://www.home-assistant.io/) to display a poster of the currently playing item in designated media_player.